Kidnapping Attempt

 Saturday afternoon, my grandmother, Diana Pichardo, arrived from Bani, the town she was originally from in the southwest of the island.
 She said something told her to visit.
 So, she did.
 She was clairvoyant and this was not unusual.
 The thing to understand about my grandmother was that she was a larger than life character that was not afraid of anyone dead or alive.
 She never married because she said that the woman that got married deserved everything she got.

-I woke up a bit later ago people yelling and screaming and running all over the place.
+I woke up a bit later with people yelling and screaming and running all over the place.
 The story goes as follows: my grandmother was watching TV and saw a man sneaking down the hall with my brother Ivan in his arms.
 As soon as she saw him she ran and tried to get my brother from him.
 They struggled with the man as she clawed, kicked him in the groin a lot of times while screaming for the maids to help, until the man ran for his life.
-He was so desperate to get out that he tore the screen door off the hinges.
+He was so desperate to get out that he tore the back screen door off the hinges.
 My grandmother had managed to pry my brother from him.

 In the evenings, after dinner, the maids usually hung out at the front entrance of the property chatting with friends or boyfriends.
 When they heard the screams the men ran in to help.
 But, by then, the guy had disappeared into the wilderness.

-Mama Diana called my parents who rushed home.
 The next day, detectives came to talk to my grandmother and show her pictures of common criminals that were in the system.
-She told them that they were just entertaining her because she knew that the guy who broke into the house was not going to be in those books.
+She had told them that the man she saw was of medium build, not too tall, not too short, wearing khaki pants, a blue shirt, and the kind of boots that soldiers or policemen wore.
+Then she told them that they were just entertaining her because she knew that the guy who broke into the house was not going to be in those books.
 In other words, the guy had been sent by the government to kidnap one of us to ask for ransom.
 That way, someone in the government could finally get their hands on my grandfather’s money.
 It was quite the scheme.
 I remember they dusted my entire room and you could see the finger prints and shoe prints all over the closet.
 The detectives left and my parents never heard from the police again.
+My parents heard that they had named new people in the Police after this.
 It was all hushed.
 So, they knew.
 This was a kidnapping attempt by someone in the government.

 As soon as my grandfather heard about the kidnapping, he sent my mother the money to build the 8-foot cement wall that enclosed our property the rest of the time we lived there.
 There were two huge gates in the front and barbed wire facing in at the top like concentration camps.
 My parents also got a lot of big dogs for the yard.
 It was my brother and my job to feed the guard dogs every night, turn the lights on all over the yard, and let the dogs loose.
 Someone was going to have to kill the dogs to get in there again.

 My parents always thought that, the night before when the guy broke into the house to case it, he saw Mama Lupe sleeping in the guest room.
 When he came back, he didn’t know that Mama Diana had arrived.
 When he heard that Mama Lupe was going home, he thought the lady was leaving and didn’t realize that another was staying.
 His worse nightmare.
+The one that stayed was the one to fear.